Bankruptcy Advantages and Disadvantages

 6. Some jobs are affected

 The majority of jobs are not affected at all by Bankruptcy.
 However there are some roles that you will be prevented from carrying out for the duration of your bankruptcy.
 These include Company Directors, Accountants and Solicitors.
-Having said that this restriction only applies while you are a bankrupt person which will normally be just one year.
+Having said that this restriction applies only while the bankruptcy lasts which is normally just one year.

 Arrange a call with a Bankruptcy Expert